mrdanishsaleem/python-ai/README.md

 - This library generates automated responses to the user input.
 The responses are based on machine learning algorithms implemented in the library.
 - Our goal is to make sure that the chatbot is trained in multiple languages in order to cater to different communities.
 - The ML algorithms make it easier for the chatbot to improve and evolve its responses over time as it collects user responses.

+### ⚙︎ Steps to run ai-calculator.py file

+- Download the chatbot folder and open it in your Python IDE.
+- Run `main.py` file and have fun with your AI-based bot.